BrenoFariasdaSilva/Simpsons-Family-Recognizer/README.md

 ### K-Nearest Neighbors (K-NN)

 K-Nearest Neighbors (K-NN) is a simple and widely used machine learning algorithm that falls under the category of supervised learning.
 It is a non-parametric and instance-based method used for classification and regression tasks.
 The fundamental idea behind K-NN is to make predictions based on the majority class or average value of the `k` nearest data points in the feature space.
 In other words, the algorithm classifies or predicts the output of an instance by considering the labels of its nearest neighbors that are the data points closest to that instance in a Cartesian plane.
 The K-NN doesn't have an explicit training and classification progress, so its classification time could be very slow, depending on the size of the dataset.
-The impleted K-NN is using the Grid Search to find the best parameters for the model and the parameters used are:
+The implemented K-NN is using Grid Search to find the best parameters for the model, and the parameters used are:
 - `metric`: The distance metric to use for the tree.
 The selected metrics are `"euclidean", "manhattan" and "minkowski"`.
 - `n_neighbors`: Number of neighbors to use by default for kneighbors queries -> `1, 3, 5 and 7`.

+**Advantages:**
+- Simple and easy to understand.
+- No training phase; predictions are made directly using the training dataset.

+**Disadvantages:**
+- Can be computationally expensive during the classification phase, especially with large datasets.
+- Sensitive to irrelevant or redundant features.

 ### Decision Trees (DT)

 Decision Trees are a versatile machine learning algorithm used for both classification and regression tasks.
 They make decisions based on a set of rules learned from the training data.
 Decision Trees recursively split the data into subsets based on the most significant features, creating a tree-like structure.
 They are interpretable and can capture complex relationships in the data.
-The implemented Decision Tree is using the Grid Search to find the best parameters for the model and the parameters used are:
+The implemented Decision Tree is using Grid Search to find the best parameters for the model, and the parameters used are:
 - `criterion`: The function to measure the quality of a split.
-The selected criterion are `"gini" and "entropy"`.
+The selected criteria are `"gini" and "entropy"`.
 - `max_depth`: The maximum depth of the tree.
-The selected max_depth are `None, 10, 20, 30`.
+The selected max_depths are `None, 10, 20, 30`.
 - `splitter`: The strategy used to choose the split at each node.
-The selected splitter are `"best" and "random"`.
+The selected splitters are `"best" and "random"`.

+**Advantages:**
+- Simple to understand and interpret.
+- Can handle both numerical and categorical data.

+**Disadvantages:**
+- Prone to overfitting, especially with deep trees.
+- Sensitive to small variations in the data.

 ### Support Vector Machines (SVM)

 Support Vector Machines (SVM) is a powerful supervised learning algorithm used for classification and regression tasks.
 SVM aims to find a hyperplane that best separates data into different classes.
 It works by maximizing the margin between classes, and it is effective in high-dimensional spaces.
 SVM can handle non-linear relationships through the use of kernel functions.
-The implemented SVM is using the Grid Search to find the best parameters for the model and the parameters used are:
+The implemented SVM is using Grid Search to find the best parameters for the model, and the parameters used are:
-- `C`: Regularization parameter: It test the values from `0.01, 0.1, 1, 10, 100`
+- `C`: Regularization parameter: It tests values from `0.01, 0.1, 1, 10, 100`.
 - `gamma`: Kernel coefficient.
-The selected gamma define the influence of input vectors on the margins.
+The selected gamma defines the influence of input vectors on the margins.
 The values are from `0.001, 0.01, 0.1, 1, 10`.
 - `kernel`: Specifies the kernel type to be used in the algorithm.
-The selected kernel are `"linear", "poly", "rbf" and "sigmoid"`.
+The selected kernels are `"linear", "poly", "rbf" and "sigmoid"`.

+**Advantages:**
+- Effective in high-dimensional spaces.
+- Versatile and can handle non-linear decision boundaries.

+**Disadvantages:**
+- Can be sensitive to the choice of kernel and hyperparameters.
+- Computationally expensive, especially with large datasets.

 ### Multi-Layer Perceptron (MLP)

 Multi-Layer Perceptron (MLP) is a type of artificial neural network commonly used for classification and regression tasks.
 It consists of multiple layers of interconnected nodes (neurons) with each layer having a set of weights.
 MLPs can capture complex relationships in data and are known for their ability to model non-linear functions.
-The implemented MLP is using the Grid Search to find the best parameters for the model and the parameters used are:
+The implemented MLP is using Grid Search to find the best parameters for the model, and the parameters used are:
 - `alpha`: L2 penalty (regularization term) parameter.
-The selected alpha are `1e-5, 1e-4 and 1e-3`.
+The selected alphas are `1e-5, 1e-4 and 1e-3`.
 - `hidden_layer_sizes`: The number of neurons in the hidden layers.
 The selected hidden_layer_sizes are `(100,), (100, 100), (500, 500, 500, 500)`.
 - `solver`: The solver for weight optimization.
-The selected solver are `"adam" and "lbfgs"`.
+The selected solvers are `"adam" and "lbfgs"`.

+**Advantages:**
+- Capable of learning complex patterns and relationships.
+- Effective for tasks with large amounts of data.

+**Disadvantages:**
+- Requires careful tuning of hyperparameters.
+- Computationally intensive, especially with large networks.

 ### Random Forest

 Random Forest is an ensemble learning algorithm that combines multiple decision trees to improve predictive accuracy and control overfitting.
 Each tree in the forest is trained on a random subset of the data, and the final prediction is based on the majority vote or average of the individual tree predictions.
 Random Forest is robust and effective for both classification and regression tasks.
-The implemented Random Forest is using the Grid Search to find the best parameters for the model and the parameters used are:
+The implemented Random Forest is using Grid Search to find the best parameters for the model, and the parameters used are:
 - `max_depth`: The maximum depth of the tree.
-The selected max_depth are `None, 10, 20, 30`.
+The selected max_depths are `None, 10, 20, 30`.
 - `n_estimators`: The number of trees in the forest.
 The selected n_estimators are `100, 500 and 1000`.

+**Advantages:**
+- Robust and less prone to overfitting.
+- Can handle large datasets with high dimensionality.

+**Disadvantages:**
+- Lack of interpretability compared to individual decision trees.
+- Training can be computationally expensive.

 ### Naive Bayes

 Naive Bayes is a simple yet powerful machine learning algorithm commonly used for classification tasks.
-It is a probabilistic classifier that makes use of Bayes' Theorem, which states that the probability of A given B is equal to the probability of B given A times the probability of A divided by the probability of B. The algorithm it self is simple and easy to implement, and it is effective in high-dimensional spaces.
+It is a probabilistic classifier that makes use of Bayes' Theorem, which states that the probability of A given B is equal to the probability of B given A times the probability of A divided by the probability of B. The algorithm itself is simple and easy to implement, and it is effective in high-dimensional spaces.
 It is also fast and can be used for both binary and multi-class classification tasks.
 It has a few drawbacks, such as the assumption of independent features and the zero-frequency problem.
 Also, it requires a parameter called "var_smoothing" to be set, which is a smoothing parameter that accounts for features not present in the learning samples and prevents zero probabilities in the prediction. "prior" is another parameter that can be set to specify the prior probabilities of the classes, and be aware that the sum of the priors must be 1.
-The implemented Naive Bayes is using the Grid Search to find the best parameters for the model and the parameters used are:
+The implemented Naive Bayes is using Grid Search to find the best parameters for the model, and the parameters used are:
 - `priors`: Prior probabilities of the classes.
 The selected priors are `None and [0.2, 0.2, 0.2, 0.2, 0.2, 0.2, 0.2, 0.2, 0.2, 0.2]`.
 - `var_smoothing`: Portion of the largest variance of all features that is added to variances for calculation stability.
 The selected var_smoothing are `1e-9, 1e-8, 1e-7, 1e-6, 1e-5`.

+**Advantages:**
+- Simple and efficient for classification tasks.
+- Performs well in high-dimensional spaces.

+**Disadvantages:**
+- Assumes independence between features, which may not hold in some cases.
+- Sensitivity to the quality of the input data and the distribution of features.

 ## Combining the Supervised Learning Algorithms